-A new three-year project to generate frost tolerance data that specifically relates to yield will provide growers and advisers in the GRDC’s western and southern regions with essential information upon which to make varietal selections as part of their overall frost risk management process.
+A new three-year project to generate frost tolerance data that specifically relates to yield will provide growers and advisers in the southern and western regions with essential information upon which to make varietal selections as part of their overall frost risk management process.
 This data will be made available through crop variety guides and GRDC’s National Variety Trials (NVT) program.

-Mr Roberts says these new areas of research will complement existing RD&E initiatives.
+GRDC Southern Regional Panel chair David Shannon says these new areas of research will complement existing R,D&E initiatives.

-“Frost is a major issue that the grains industry continues to grapple with and so it remains a high priority in terms of GRDC investment,” he said.
+“Frost is a major issue that the grains industry continues to grapple with and so it remains a high priority in terms of GRDC investment,” Mr Shannon said.

-Mr Roberts said that while cultural practices such as delayed time of sowing could reduce the risk of frost damage, yield potential losses caused by such frost avoidance strategies could be sizeable.
+Mr Shannon said that while cultural practices such as delayed time of sowing can reduce the risk of frost damage, yield potential losses caused by such frost avoidance strategies can be sizeable.

-“It is therefore important that the GRDC also encourages and funds significant scientific effort in the area of genetics-based research, because that is where the most gains in combating frost are likely to be made,” he said.
+“It is therefore important that GRDC also encourages and funds significant scientific effort in the area of genetics-based research, because that is where the most gains in combating frost are likely to be made.”

-The GRDC has long acknowledged the severe implications of frost, and since 2000 has invested more than $13.5 million into frost-specific projects including investments in genetics, farming systems and climate predictions and modelling.
+The GRDC has long acknowledged the severe implications of frost, and since 1999 has invested around $13.5 million in more than 60 frost-related projects.

 Among these initiatives is the Australian National Frost Program (ANFP) which was established last year by the GRDC, the University of Adelaide and the Department of Agriculture and Food Western Australia (DAFWA).
 The ANFP has been set up to provide a national frost screening facility and through this, frost sensitivity ratings are being developed for current wheat and barley varieties to assist growers manage the risk of frost.

-DAFWA researcher Ben Biddulph says research to date has shown that under severe frost (below -4C for wheat and below -6C for barley), all varieties tested are equally susceptible.
+University of Adelaide researcher Dr Timothy March says research to date has shown that under severe frost (below -4C for wheat and below -6C for barley), all varieties tested are equally susceptible.

-"However genetic variation has been identified under milder frosts which induce grain sterility in the range of 10 to 80 per cent.
-What is not yet well established is if frost-induced sterility is directly correlated to yield loss, and if certain varieties are better able to compensate through other mechanisms such as increasing grain size or better filling secondary tillers,” Dr Biddulph said.
+“However genetic variation has been identified under milder frosts which induce grain sterility in the range of 10 to 80%.
+What is not yet well established is if frost-induced sterility is directly correlated to yield loss, and if certain varieties are better able to compensate through other mechanisms such as increasing grain size or better filling secondary tillers,” Dr March said.